Streams: 1 st year classes (Scientific) Source: The Crossroads

 (21)

-- the teacher draws his students attention to the words written in bold
+draws his students attention to the words written in bold

 he takes the first word as an example